 It’s been a long dream to visit one of the wonders of the Philippines which is the Banaue Rice Terraces.
 Last April 27, 2014 that dream came true when I was given a chance to visit Banaue, Ifugao for their IMBAYAH Festival.

-Before attending the Imbayah Festival, Me and my nephew signed for a photo tour around the Banaue Rice Terraces.
-Early morning we took our breakfast and headed to the place we are going to meet other photo trekker.
-The photo is scheduled at 9am.
+Before attending the Imbayah Festival, I and my nephew signed for a photo tour around the Banaue Rice Terraces.
+Early morning we took our breakfast and headed to the place we are going to meet other photo trekkers.
+The photo is scheduled at 9 am.

 The view from the main view deck.
 This is the same rice terraces that you can see in your 1000 peso bill.